benaduo/GiantSms.Net/README.md

 var result = await _giantSmsService.SendSingleMessage(phoneNumber, message);
 ```
 ## Built With
-.NET 7.0
+.NET 8.0
-RestSharp
 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.